ZCXU0421/Fault_free_analog_computing/README.md

 2. Design matrices based on fault patterns and target matrix.
 3. Use optimization methods to train models adapted to specific fault patterns
 4. Implement multi-layer compensation to improve accuracy and fault tolerance
+## License

+This project is licensed under the AGPLv3 License with the Commons Clause.
+This means you are free to use, modify, and share this code, but you are **not permitted** to sell this software or derivative works commercially.
+See the LICENSE file for details.